Are No-Win, No-Fee Solicitors worth using and What’s The Catch?

 A consumer credit agreement is basically a loan agreement and it is required to fund the upfront and ongoing costs of the case.

-This should be covered by the losing party who will pay back any disbursements and other 3rd party expenses that have been incurred on your behalf to support your case or the ATE provider.
+The monies that are paid using this money should be covered by the losing party who will pay back any disbursements and other 3rd party expenses that have been incurred on your behalf to support your case or the ATE provider.

 What If I Lose The Case?